 From source to tap, the City of Rochester is committed to providing our customers with the highest quality drinking water that meets or exceeds state and federal requirements.
 We will continue to work on your behalf to ensure delivery of a quality product.
-Throughout 2014 we conducted more than 2200 tests for over 175 drinking water compounds including our triennial lead and copper sampling program.
+Throughout 2015 we conducted more than 2200 tests for over 175 drinking water compounds and sampled continuously throughout the distribution system.
 Thank you to all the customers who helped with this program.
 We are pleased to inform you that the quality of your water far exceeds the standards set by state and federal regulation.

-Our mission as a responsible public water system is to deliver the best-quality drinking water and reliable service at an economical cost.
+Our mission as a responsible public water system is to deliver the best-quality drinking water - and reliable service at an economical cost.
 Aging infrastructure presents challenges to drinking water safety, and continual improvement is needed to maintain the quality of life we desire for today and for the future.